fluxcd/website/content/en/flux/releases/procedure.md

    1. Edit the existing `params.versions` entry pointing to `https://fluxcd.io` to point to `https://v2-(N-1).docs.fluxcd.io`
    1. Remove the oldest entry from `params.versions`.
 We only support N-2 releases.
-   1. Do not set `params.version` - this string is used by the archived / maintenance branches only, and setting it here will likely cause automatic backports to fail with a conflict.
+   1. Do not set `params.version` - this string is used by the other branches only, and setting it here will likely cause automatic backports to fail with a conflict.
 1. In `.github/labels.yaml` add an entry for the `backport:v2-N` label by copying the existing `backport:v2-(N-1)` one.
 1. Commit the changes and create a PR for the `main` branch.
 1. As soon as the PR is merged, create the "v2-N" branch from `main`: